-The product you choose is still installed on your computer, you download and install it rather than using a DVD.
+The product you choose is still installed on your computer, you download and install it, rather than using a DVD.
 The major difference is the license activation which may be monthly or longer depending on your payment model.
-That means, at an inconvenient moment when you have no access to the Internet your license may need to be reactivated in order for you to use your product, oh, sorry Adobe’s rental!
-They argue that there is a grace period of something like 9 days, but what if you had just started a three-week safari in the middle of no where?
+That means, at an inconvenient moment when you have no access to the Internet your license may need to be reactivated for you to use your product, oh, sorry Adobe’s rental!
+They argue that there is a grace period of something like 9 days, but what if you had just started a three-week safari in the middle of nowhere?

 This move by Adobe created a flurry of activity of comments, responses, discussions, and I will add my humble opinion to this opinion soup.
 You can see the flood of discussion on an Adobe blog by Jeffrey Tranberry.
-There are many point-counterpoint arguments which I do not want to repeat here.
+There are many point-counterpoint arguments I do not want to repeat here.
 The points I want to make are:

 - I consider Adobe Photoshop CC not as Creative Cloud, but Captive Consumer.

 - Their explanations are very self-serving, including the price one pays for this thing.
-In most, if not all the arguments Adobe staff provide to rebut complains they use the price of the full product purchased for the first time.
+In most, if not all the arguments Adobe staff provide to rebut complaints, they use the price of the full product purchased for the first time.
 Most users pay the upgrade prices which are much lower than the full product.

-- The staff also diminish the unit of measure to daily cost and argue with a line “isn’t it worth $0.33-$0.66 a day for a tool you use?”
+- The staff also diminish the unit of measure to the daily cost and argue with a line “isn’t it worth $0.33-$0.66 a day for a tool you use?”
 Quaint, but not robust.
-The argument for a tool being worth a few pennies ignores the fact that in most trades, the user of the tool gets to keep the tool for which they pay for rather than the tool suddenly vanishing.
-I wonder if a Snap-On sales person can make this argument to an auto mechanic!
+The argument for a tool being worth a few pennies ignores the fact that in most trades, the user of the tool gets to keep the tool for which they pay rather than the tool suddenly vanishing.
+I wonder if a Snap-On salesperson can make this argument to an auto mechanic!
 After your “inexpensive” daily rental for the tool chest expires it gets locked up!

 - The Creative Cloud is a euphemism, the real thing being sold is the requirement for frequent license activations.
 The additional storage and sharing may not be of much value to most users.
 This is the real reason, monthly validation of your license, behind this model.
-That’s why I chose the expand the acronym CC as Captive Consumer not as Creative Cloud.
+That’s why I chose the expand the acronym CC as Captive Consumer, not as Creative Cloud.

 - Adobe will do well to reconsider and choose not to force users to this high-cost subscription model.
 I am including the cost of switching to something else in the cost calculation.
 If “serious creatives” choose to subscribe to Captive Consumer, that is perfectly fine.
-But the “less serious” or “less creatives” would very much like to purchase a product and be able to use it for as long as they wish.
+But the “less serious” or “lesser creatives” would very much like to purchase a product and be able to use it for as long as they wish.

 Adobe must have weighed all these points and have found answers that satisfy them.
-The question is how well the consumers will be satisfied with the answers offered that seem to use, perhaps not wittingly, euphemisms, over simplifications, diminishing the importance of being locked out of software, or will the “less creative” ones will seek other alternatives to satisfy their needs.
+The question is how well the consumers will be satisfied with the answers offered that seem to use, perhaps not wittingly, euphemisms, oversimplifications, diminishing the importance of being locked out of the software, or will the “less creative” ones will seek other alternatives to satisfy their needs.
 As Adobe is free to choose any business model they like, so can consumers decide on which company they would like to patronize.

 Time will tell.